Montgomery County Health Dept.

 Voter registration forms will be available and assistance in completing the forms will be provided.

 With physician referral, Registered Dietitians counsel individuals with special dietary needs such as hypertension, diabetes, and weight management.
-Nutrition education also provided to community agencies, groups, and schools by the Health Educator.
+Nutrition education also provided to community agencies, groups, and schools by the Health Educator or Diabetes Team.

 Pregnancy testing and referral are available.
 Please ask us which services we offer.